rjminchuk/Programming-Notes/md/docker.md

-# 2018-02-10 - Setting up Microsoft SQL Server in Docker on MacOS
+# 2018.02.23 - Microsoft SQL Server on MacOS with Docker and Dotnet Core

 I'm a developer that uses Microsoft technology, and in the last few years, a lot has changed.
 Dotnet core is gaining traction, and you can even compile and run your .net framework apps on MacOS using the Mono Runtime. `Wow,` I thought. `Everything compiled.` I ran my .net framework app on my MacBook and ran headfirst into my first major setback.
 Mono (at the time) didn't support SSL sql connections*.
 After much tinkering, I found that since my DB lives in Azure, and Azure requires SSL, I was SOL.